 Countries provide a means of grouping and organizing geographical regions.
-Each country can have multiple regions defined for it.
+Each country can have multiple regions defined for it and as such, may or may not represent an actual country; for example, a continent that has relatively few regions may be counted as a country.